-Different styles of running socks
+Different styles of socks for running

-Running socks come in a wide range of different men’s and women’s styles.
+Socks designed for running come in a wide range of different men’s and women’s styles.
 The main variations you’ll come across are:

 No-show tab socks are very popular with road runners and for summer running when you’re wearing shorts or a running skirt.
 For trail running, tab socks can be fine but more prone to allowing trail debris to enter your sock around the ankle.

-If you are trail running and wear crew, mini-crew (also known as ‘1/4’ length) or longer running socks, these can also help protect your lower legs and ankles from trail debris, scratches and picking up hitchhikers such as ticks when you brush past grasses, for example.
+If you are a trail runner and wear crew, mini-crew (also known as quarter socks) or ankle socks, these can also help protect your lower legs and ankles from trail debris, scratches and picking up hitchhikers such as ticks when you brush past grasses, for example.

 A thicker sock will also take longer to dry out.
-For these reasons, generally, it’s best to stick with the ‘middle’ level of sock cushioning – nothing too thick or padded, and nothing too minimal.
+For these reasons, generally, it’s best to stick with a thinner sock, which has the ‘middle’ level of sock cushioning – nothing too thick or padded, and nothing too minimal.

 At the other end of the spectrum, you can buy dedicated compression socks, which may be useful for running in warmer climates or longer ultra distances where your feet and lower legs may be more likely to swell – compression socks can help reduce how much this happens.

-With that said, generally, if you’re turning to these socks then you’re treating a symptom rather than the cause of the blisters themselves, so we would suggest instead looking at your other running gear and style of running – and see if this post can help you get to (and fix) the root cause of the problem.
+With that said, generally, if you’re turning to this style then you’re treating a symptom rather than the cause of the blisters themselves, so we would suggest instead looking at your other running gear and style of running – and see if this post which considers gait as a cause of blisters can help you get to (and fix) the root cause of the problem.